Hardy Fuchsia flowers

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.
 It can be propagated by cuttings.

 Hardy Fuchsia is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
 It can be used either as 'filler' or as a 'thriller' in the 'spiller-thriller-filler' container combination, depending on the height and form of the other plants used in the container planting.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.